Check the Husky Card Office Operations Updates page for the most current information regarding operating hours, location, and adjusted card services.

 - If the ORCA readers do not respond at all (no lights or text displayed), the U-PASS portion of the card is likely damaged or nonfunctional.
 Visit the Husky Card Account & ID Center for troubleshooting assistance.

 The information about the ORCA smart card mentions seven transit agencies including the ferries.
 Does that mean the U-PASS will include the ferries?

 Those who purchase the U-PASS will be able to use it for unlimited rides on King County Metro, Community Transit, Sound Transit, Pierce Transit, Kitsap Transit, or Everett Transit bus services and on Sound Transit's Link light rail and Sounder commuter trains.
 While the regional ORCA program allows access to ferry passes and fare payment, ferry service will not be included with the U-PASS product.
 Ferry riders can purchase an ORCA card or Wave2Go card for fare payment.
 Please visit U-PASS powered by ORCA for more information.

-Husky Card Account Questions
+Husky Card Account questions

 What is the Husky Card Account?

 The Husky Card Account is a declining-balance account that debits charges at on-campus merchants against deposits made by the account holder.
 There is no minimum balance required.
-The account can be used for dining, parking, copying and a variety of other purchases on campus.
+The account can be used for dining, copying, and a variety of other purchases on campus.
 For a complete list of locations that accept the Husky Card Account, please see Participating Locations.